MicrosoftDocs/sql-docs/azure-sql/database/security-server-roles.md

 > [!NOTE]
 > Any permission can be denied within user databases, in effect, overriding the server-wide grant via role membership.
 However, in the system database *master*, permissions cannot be granted or denied.

 Azure SQL Database currently provides three fixed server roles.
-The permissions that are granted to the fixed server roles cannot be changed and these roles can't have other fixed roles as members.
+The permissions that are granted to the fixed server roles can't be changed and these roles can't have other fixed roles as members.
 You can add server-level logins as members to server-level roles.

 > [!IMPORTANT]
 > Each member of a fixed server role can add other logins to that same role.